 Several families in the Order Hymenoptera

 Biology and life cycle Sawflies have complete metamorphosis (egg, larva, pupa and adult).
 Adults are the mobile stage for dispersing and meeting mates.
-Often the larvae eat fast and drop to the soil before they've even been noticed.
-There may be one or five or more generations in a season.
+Often the larvae eat fast and drop to the soil before they are noticed.
+There may be one to five or more generations in a season.
 Most species of sawflies overwinter as pupae in soil.

 Pest monitoring Use yellow sticky traps to monitor adult sawflies.
 Watch for the appearance of the eggs clustered in little "pita pocket" slits in the leaves or for droppings on underlying leaves.
 Look for the gregarious larvae lining the leaf edge, or leaf damage along the margin.
 Leaves, chewed so thoroughly that only the midribs remain, are diagnostic for sawfly damage.
 Watch for future generations.

 Pick off larvae from woody plants or hose them off with a strong stream of water.

 See Table 2 in:

 Hahn, J. and J. Llyod.
 2018.
 Sawflies.
 University of Minnesota Extension (https://extension.umn.edu/yard-and-garden-insects/sawflies)